mapbox/mapbox-sdk-js/README.md

 **If you are supporting older browsers, you will need a Promise polyfill.**
 [es6-promise](https://github.com/stefanpenner/es6-promise) is a good one, if you're uncertain.

+If you aren't using a JS module bundler, read ["Pre-bundled files on unpkg.com"](#pre-bundled-files-on-unpkgcom)

 ## Usage